esosedi/regions/README.md

 Created for and used by project [esosedi.org](http://ru.esosedi.org). !
 This not just a lib, not just an API - this is service.

-!It also may contain, contain and will contain errors, holes and mistakes.!
+!It also may contain, contain and will `contain errors`, holes and mistakes.!

 ![US](http://kashey.ru/maps/osme/img/r2.png)